fhirschmann/penchy/docs/job.rst

 Filter
 ------

-Filter may contain pre-hooks and post-hooks which are executed before respective after they are run.
+Filters may contain pre- and post-hooks, which are executed before and after they are run, respectively.

 Using penchyrc: Stop repeating yourself
 =======================================